 (10) Automated Email Drips can convert non-paying customers: Box

-To do so, the company created what they call “Box Tips”.
+To do so, the company created what they call “Box Tips.”
 These were a series of email-based content based on key product features.
-Creating such education content and serving it at relevant time periods makes sure that the user keeps moving closer to completing all steps, one-by-one, till he becomes a billable user.
+Creating such educational content and serving it at relevant time periods makes sure that the user keeps moving closer to completing all steps, one-by-one, till he becomes a billable user.

-What could be improved: Probably instead of focusing only one channel, which is email, companies like Box can run drip campaigns on multiple channels.
+What could be improved: Probably instead of focusing only on one channel, email, companies like Box can run drip campaigns on multiple channels.

 (11) Optimizing forms can increase conversions

-A basic and now a well-known finding is that forms that require you to fill out all fields will increase bounce-offs.
+A basic and now notable finding is that forms that require you to fill out all fields will increase bounce-offs.
 On the other hand, forms that don’t require you to fill all fields will have a higher registration rate.
-Sometimes, the shorter the form the better.
+Sometimes, the shorter the form, the better.
 And, even the automated form filling option saves users the time and effort of registration.
 These are some of the form optimization case studies that show which version won.

-Additionally, reshaping your forms into more interactive experiences such as a calculator, assessment or quiz can get you 2x more conversions than static forms.
-You still collect the data you need and lower the threshold in doing so by offering useful, personalized information in return.
+Additionally, reshaping your forms into more interactive experiences such as a calculator, assessment, or quiz can get you 2x more conversions than static forms.
+You still collect the data you need and lower the threshold by offering useful, personalized information in return.

-By analyzing the way your visitors answered the questions in the quiz, you might even discover additional insights about their preferences that can help you in the nurturing process.
+By analyzing how your visitors answered the questions in the quiz, you might even discover additional insights about their preferences that can help you in the nurturing process.
 There are lots of assessment tools out there that could help you achieve this.